-The mission of the history program is to prepare our degree program graduates in particular for graduate study in history, high school social studies teaching and public history careers.
+The mission of the history program is to prepare our degree program graduates for graduate study in history, high school social studies teaching and public history careers.
 The program encourages student involvement in academic extra-curricular activities that enhance their understanding of history.
-For the social studies general core curriculum requirement for all university students the program offers [dependent on faculty availability] five multi-section courses each semester, which focus on writing and critical thinking skills, in addition to historical content in United States, African American and World History.
-To obtain a bachelor's degree, a student must complete a minimum of 122 credit hours.
+For the humanities general core curriculum requirement for all university students the program offers [dependent on faculty availability] five multi-section courses each semester, which focus on writing and critical thinking skills, in addition to historical content in United States, African American and World History.
+To obtain a bachelor's degree, a student must complete a minimum of 121 credit hours.
 These include 39 hours of HI core and HI elective course hours.
+The history program's curriculum map offers elective opportunity and encourages students to add at least one minor field of study, which will enhance their flexibility in both graduate education and career opportunities.